adstads1/diabetes-management-app/README.md

     * Agile
     * SCRUM

-If toy wish to run the application install XAMPP
+If you wish to run the application you will need to install XAMPP and follow their instructions to testing a webpage.

 The DMMWA follows the HCI and Web Design principles.
 © Copyright